allie-n0284/fortuneTeller/README.md

 This is my first portfolio project so feedback is greatly appreciated! 😀

 ## Instructions
-To see your fortune, please log the *tellMyFortune* variable to your console.
+To see your fortune, please download the fortune-Teller.js file then log the *tellMyFortune* variable to your console.

 ### Contact
 Created by [@allie-n0284]